nickolasteixeira/Simple_Survey_Nodejs/README.md

 ## Data Persistence in Production:

-If this was a simply application that needed to store information over an undefinite period of time, I would store the information in a database.
-You could use a sql or nosql type database, but in my opinion, I think it would make more sense to use a nosql storage like MongoDB that stores objects which closely resemble our surveys.
-I've never use MongoDB before, but it doesn't seem to hard to [set  up](https://www.mongodb.com/cloud/atlas) on servers.
+If this was a simple application that needed to store information over an indefinite period of time, I would store the information in a database.
+You could use a SQL or muscle type database, but in my opinion, I think it would make more sense to use a muscle storage like MongoDB that stores objects which closely resemble our surveys.
+I've never used MongoDB before, but it doesn't seem too hard to [set up](https://www.mongodb.com/cloud/atlas) on servers.